-In our previous mini-article entitled Language Acquisition vs. Language Learning we mentioned an important distinction in the way in which children acquire their mother tongue naturally, by means of meaningful interactions with their parents in which the focus of every single exchange is communicative in nature.
+In our previous article entitled Language Acquisition vs. Language Learning we mentioned an important distinction in the way in which children acquire their mother tongue naturally, by means of meaningful interactions with their parents in which the focus of every single exchange is communicative in nature.

 Adults, in contrast, when trying to learn a second language, are usually presented with a myriad of grammar rules and patterns to master from the very first class.

 It is said by advocates of these procedures, that their cognitive development cannot be equalled to that of a child and that statement is very true indeed.
 However, the fact that there are important cognitive and developmental differences between children and adults does not by any means imply that language should be presented devoid of any meaning as a rigid set of rules and patterns which are essential to master.
 Advocates of this school have the perception that every single piece of the puzzle they teach (i.e. a certain pattern, rule, tense, etc) is going to be inserted into the big picture one day and the puzzle will be perfectly complete for the student to see and use.
 In reality, students simply receive piece after piece after piece of a big something that they are never able to tell what it is or when they will be able to see it, if ever.

 Have you ever tried to make a really big puzzle without an overall picture of what it would look like when finished?
 If you have, you will have noticed that it may be a very frustrating and draining activity, with no clear goals and objectives.
 Every effort you make seems to be meaningless and you usually feel like drifting around aimlessly and purposelessly.
 Isn’t it part and parcel of the Second language teaching profession to find thousands of adult learners who could recite a grammar book by heart but nevertheless are unable to communicate basic ideas naturally and fluently if it is that they can communicate them at all?